Bachelor of Science majoring in Information and Technology Management

 As part of your major, you’ll complete a capstone course where you’ll work in a small group to reason on a problem, devise a solution, produce a system and present your work.

 Your BSc programme will consist of a number of courses worth 15 points each, totalling 360 points.
-For your major you must complete the following courses, plus the Information and Technology Management capstone course, INFOSYS 399, in your final year of study.
+In your final year of study, for your major you must complete the following courses, plus the Information and Technology Management capstone course, INFOMGMT 399.

 - 45 points: